-Based on the proposed investments, the NFRMPO region expects to see a decrease in overall trips taken and miles driven, increase in active transportation and transit usage, and a decrease in VMT.
-Table 5 shows the overall impacts comparing the 2045 RTP Baseline and 2045 RTP 2022 Update.
-An overall explanation for reduction in non-SOV trips is a compounding of strategies that ramp up with each modeling year.
+Based on the commitment to GHG strategies identified in the 2050 RTP, the NFRMPO region expects to see a decrease in overall trips taken and miles driven, increase in active transportation and transit usage, and a decrease in VMT.
+Table 5 shows the overall impacts comparing the 2045 RTP Baseline and 2050 RTP.
+An overall explanation for the increase in non-single occupant vehicle (SOV) trips is a compounding of strategies that ramp up with each modeling year.